antononcube/MathematicaVsR/Projects/TimeSeriesAnomaliesBreaksAndOutliersDetection/README.md

-# Time series nomalies, breaks, and outliers detection
+# Time series anomalies, breaks, and outliers detection

 ## In brief